JoeyParshley/odin-todoList/APPROACH.md

 -   Saving `completed` state has been implemented
 -   `BUG` once change the `completed` state get following error when refreshing the page

+#### contenteditable

+-   going to try to use the `contenteditanble` on the text elements when you click on one it will become editanle.
+When you remove focus you will save the change.
+-   the `contenteditable` [global attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes) is an enumerated attribute indicating if the element should be editable.
+    -   the attribute must take `true`|`""` which indicates that the element is editable, `false` or `plaintext-only` which indicates that the element's raw text is editable but rich terxt formatting is dsiabled.
+It the attribute is givven without a value it value is treated as an `""`
+    -   if the attribute is missing or its value is invalid its value is _inherited_ from its parent element.
+    -   you can set the color used to draw the text insertion [caret](https://developer.mozilla.org/en-US/docs/Glossary/Caret) with the CSS [caret-color](https://developer.mozilla.org/en-US/docs/Web/CSS/caret-color) property

 #### error 2